microsoftgraph/msgraph-beta-sdk-go/README.md

 > **Note:** this SDK allows you to build applications using the [beta](https://docs.microsoft.com/en-us/graph/use-the-api#version) of Microsoft Graph.
 If you want to use the production supported Microsoft Graph APIs under v1.0, use our [v1.0 SDK](https://github.com/microsoftgraph/msgraph-sdk-go) instead.
 >
-> **Note:** The Microsoft Graph Go SDK is currently in Release Candidate (RC) version starting from version 0.55.0.
-The SDK is still undergoing testing but minimum breaking changes should be expected.
-Checkout the [known limitations](https://github.com/microsoftgraph/msgraph-sdk-go-core/issues/1).
+> **Note:** The Microsoft Graph Go SDK is currently in General Availability version starting from version 0.58.0.
+The SDK is considered stable, regular releases and updates to the SDK will however continue weekly.

 ## 1. Installation